Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * Footer copyright info - Proof of brand and content protection is available on each page.
 * Footer social media icons - Allows users to be redirected to social media platforms to stay connected.

-2. Summary page features specificities
+2. Summary page features specificities:
-* `Reaflix`: Allows users to
+* `Reaflix`: Allows users to:
     - specificity 1: have a specific focus of the month on a specific book collection
     - specificity 2: be redirected in one click to the Amazon site to buy the book
     - specificity 3: save books to profile in a wishlist